AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/cloud-storage/blob.md

 ## Next steps and additional resources

 By following this tutorial, you have established a connection to your [!DNL Blob] account.
-You can now continue on to the next tutorial and [configure a dataflow to bring data from your cloud storage into Platform](../../dataflow/batch/cloud-storage.md).
+You can now continue on to the next tutorial and [configure a dataflow to bring data from your cloud storage into [!DNL Platform]](../../dataflow/batch/cloud-storage.md).